IowaComputerGurus/GearhostUtilities/README.md

 The application is all driven by configuration so it needs no parameters, and is setup in a manner that will allow consistent execution without user interaction.
 Windows Task Scheduler can be used to run the job on a regular basis.
 We use a once-per-day schedule for our operations, you can configure in any manner desired.

 ## Feature Requests
 We encourage feature requests and bug reports.
-Feel free to submit issues/requests as needed and we will work to address them as soon as possible.
+Feel free to submit issues/requests as needed using the [Issues](https://github.com/IowaComputerGurus/GearhostUtilities/issues) tab above and we will work to address them as soon as possible.